SEKOIA-IO/documentation/docs/getting_started/inactive_users.md

 ## How to reactivate an account?

-If you need to reactivate a deactivated account on your community, follow these steps:
+If you need to reactivate a deactivated account, follow these steps:

-1. Navigate to the User Center and select Managed Communities
+1. Go to Settings page > Workspace users
-2. Locate the deactivated user's name and click the ellipsis `"..."` menu on the right-hand side.
+2. Locate the deactivated user's name and click the ellipsis `"..."` button on the right-hand side.
 You can use the `Filter by Status` and select `Deactivated` to list only deactivated accounts
 3. Choose the `Reactivate` option and confirm your choice

 !!! note